 - How is data secured in flight and in the cloud?

 - What level of support is necessary?
 Is it delivered by phone, chat, or email?

 With these questions in mind, you can better assess your prospective solutions to determine which is the right fit for your business.

-Ensuring a successful cloud implementation with DR testing
+Ensuring a successful cloud implementation with disaster recovery (DR) testing

-- A partial DR test at least every six months
+- A partial disaster recovery test at least every six months

 Your cloud solution can be a lifesaver